StackAbuse/eureka-microservices-tutorial/README.md

 ### Creating a Eureka Client - End User Service in Spring Boot

 Now, with our server spun up and ready to register services, let's go ahead and make our *end user service* in Spring Boot.
 It'll have a single endpoint that accepts JSON data regarding a *Student*.
-This data is then sent as JSON to our Data Aggregation service that calculates the median grade of the student, and returns it back.
+This data is then sent as JSON to our Data Aggregation service that calculates general statistics of the grades.

-In practice, this operation would be replaced with much more labor intensive operations, which make sense to be done in dedicated data processing libraries and which justify the use of another service, rather than performing them on the same one.
+In practice, this operation would be replaced with much more labor-intensive operations, which make sense to be done in dedicated data processing libraries and which justify the use of another service, rather than performing them on the same one.

 That being said, let's go back and create a directory for our *End User Service*: